Electromagnetism as Space-Time Pseudo-Curvature

 Substituting \(r_s = \frac{Q}{2\pi \epsilon_0 c^2} \left(\frac{q}{m_0}\right)\), we obtain:

 Using the classical electrostatic potential \(\Phi_0 = \frac{Q}{4\pi \epsilon_0 r}\), we can express this as:

 For small potential differences, we can approximate this expression as:

-where \(L_0 = r_2 - r_1\) is the coordinate length.
+where \(L_0 = r_2 - r_1\) denotes the coordinate length.
 This result reveals that, similar to time dilation, a charged particle experiences length dilation or contraction depending on the sign of its charge.
-In regions of higher electric potential, the length will be contracted (for positive charge) or dilated (for negative charge), with the degree of this effect determined by the charge-to-mass ratio and the strength of the electric field at the particle's location.
+In regions of higher electric potential, the length will be contracted (for positive charge) or dilated (for negative charge), with the degree of this effect determined by the charge-to-mass ratio and the strength of the electric field at the location of the particle.

-In both time dilation and length contraction cases, these effects go beyond traditional relativistic corrections, with an explicit dependence on the electric potential and the particle’s characteristics.
+In both the time dilation and length contraction cases, these effects go beyond traditional relativistic corrections, with an explicit dependence on the electric potential and the particle’s characteristics.
 For example, near a highly charged object, these relativistic effects could become significant, potentially influencing both particle motion and measurement of distances.
 These results may provide novel insights into phenomena such as the behavior of charged particles in intense electric fields, or even scenarios in future technologies involving precision measurement or high-energy particle interactions.